PockyTehDog/PockyTehDog/README.md

-- 👋 Hi, I’m @PockyTehDog
+- 👋 Hi, I’m @PockyTehDog or Jake
 - 👀 I’m interested in learning how to code and possibly finding a career with the skill of it
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on ...